canalplus/rx-player/docs/docs/api/states.md

 From `ENDED` if the `stopAtEnd` [player option](./player_options.md) has been set to `false`:

-- `PLAYING`: The `play` method was called.
-  The content plays back from the beginning.
+- `PLAYING`: The user replays the video by calling `rxPlayer.play()` usually restarting the content from the start.

 - `PAUSED`: A user seeked into a part of the content already-downloaded.
   The content is paused after the seek, regardless of if you were paused